-A chairperson, selected by the first two representatives

-Who can be chosen as the parent/student representative for the SEAB hearing?
+A chairperson, selected by the first two representatives The SEAB makes recommendations about what they think the Identification and/or Placement of the student should be Who can be chosen as the parent/student representative for the SEAB hearing?
 Someone from a community organization.
 If you are not aware of any, the school board can provide a list